Best Sportsbook Promos for August 22, 2026

 Caesars Sportsbook works best for bettors who like rewards, boosts, and a casino-backed brand with a known name in the U.S. gaming space.

-The app isn't just about the sportsbook.
-Caesars Rewards is part of the pitch, and that can matter if you already stay, play, or spend within Caesars properties.
+As such, we really liked that the app isn't just about the sportsbook.
+Caesars Rewards may appeal to bettors who already stay, play, or spend at Caesars properties.
 For bettors who only care about the number on the board, rewards may not move the needle much.
 For others, it's a useful extra.

 Caesars also tends to appeal to bettors who like using smaller wagers across several markets.
 Profit boosts, props, NFL betting, NBA markets, and live options all fit that style.
 It's not the app I would pick only for one niche sport, but it's a practical book to keep around if you like mainstream markets and rewards in the same place.